Q: What defines a military watch?

 All MWC watches are covered by an international 24 month warranty.
 Please note certain restrictions apply as outlined above.

 Warranties are not transferable.
-You Must Purchase your watch from an AUTHORIZED dealer for full warranty coverage to apply many items sold at low prices are surplus items or grey market watches.
+You Must Purchase your watch from an AUTHORIZED dealer for full warranty coverage to apply many items sold at low prices are used, surplus items or grey market watches.

 Please file a ticket at http://support.mwc.eu/ to enquire about a specific Reseller if the watch was supplied without a warranty card or you have concerns that the item might not be genuine.

 If you have any further questions or need advice feel free to contact us by phone or email